-The site was visited on the three different occasions by the authors.
-During the site visits, the area earmarked for development was investigated and the surrounding broader area surveyed for any potential conflicts between the proposed development of the site and ecological processes and terrestrial biodiversity pattern and processes.
+The site was visited and surveyed by the author.
+During the site visit, the area earmarked for development was investigated and the surrounding broader area surveyed for any potential conflicts between the proposed development of the site and ecological processes and terrestrial biodiversity pattern and processes.